alphagov/govuk-design-system/src/components/cookie-banner/index.md

   name: "Cookie banner",
   criteria: [
     {
-      text: "see items that are in focus at all times",
+      text: "make sure that items in focus can be seen all times",
       anchor: "wcag-see-focus"
     },
     {
-      text: "interact with buttons and links in the cookie banner",
+      text: "make sure users can interact with buttons and links in the Cookie banner component",
       anchor: "wcag-interact-cookie-banner"
     }
   ]